-In today’s MYCITY interview Ami from “Thrilling Travel” introduces Bengaluru, India where she is living since 20 years.
+In today’s MYCITY interview Ami from “Thrilling Travel” introduces Bengaluru, India, where she is living for 20 years.
 Send me an email when you’d like to present your city.

 Please introduce yourself:

-Besides travel, I enjoy photography and if you don’t find me at my desk, then I would be out playing badminton or swimming.
+Besides travel, I enjoy photography, and if you don’t find me at my desk, I would be out playing badminton or swimming.

-The erstwhile “Garden City of India” and the current “IT capital of India” – Bangalore .
+The erstwhile “Garden City of India” and India’s current “IT capital” – Bangalore.
 Now called Bengaluru, this city has been home to me for the last 20 years now.
-When I moved in, the city has just established its IT roots and over the last 20 years I have seen it grow into a large metro from just a small city.
+When I moved in, the city has just established its IT roots, and over the last 20 years, I have seen it grow into a large metro from just a small city.
 Bengaluru is known for its amazing weather.
 It never gets too hot in Bengaluru.
 On days when it feels stuffy, the weather cools down with evening showers.

-Typical of an IT city, Bengaluru has a lot of migrants – people from different parts of India and expats, who have made Bengaluru their home.
-There are certain core local areas like Basvangudi, Banashankari, Malleswaram which have the local families while the newer IT areas like Whitefield and Sarjapur have a good cosmopolitan crowd.
+Typical of an IT city, Bengaluru has many migrants – people from different parts of India and ex-pats who have made Bengaluru their home.
+Certain core local areas like Basvangudi, Banashankari, and Malleswaram have local families, while the newer IT areas like Whitefield and Sarjapur have a good cosmopolitan crowd.

 A typical dish of Bangalore:

 All types of Dosas – in fact, there are 99 varieties available as street food here in Bengaluru.
-Made out of Rice batter, this dish can be compared to Pan cakes.
-It is quite versatile and is served with various fillings or accompaniments like Potato curries, onions and the latest – pan fried noodles.
-Dosas are an any-time meal, though the localites prefer it as a breakfast dish.
+Made out of Rice batter, this dish can be compared to Pancakes.
+It is quite versatile and is served with various fillings or accompaniments like Potato curries, onions, and the latest – pan-fried noodles.
+Dosas are an anytime meal, though the localities prefer it as a breakfast dish.
 Add the hot South Indian Filter Coffee to accompany the Dosa.